JadeMartin/BasicCryptoApp/README.md

 ## Additional Features
 Main features added on include coin price history which is displayed in a graph and testing including unit & UI.

+## API
+Public api used to create this app is called CoinPaprika can be found [here](https://api.coinpaprika.com/)